 - The pain is usually located on the low back and not necessary radiate down through the legs

-- The pain starts when a person is lifting while twisting, lifting something heavy or when someone suddenly moves or fall.
+- The pain starts when a person is lifting while twisting, lifting something substantial or when someone suddenly moves or fall.
 (THAT BE ME!)